Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 \subsection{Estimation of dissipation time scale \texorpdfstring{$\tauKW$}{}}

 To model the wake-added dissipation time scale, $\tauKW$, we start with the definition of the wake-added dissipation $\dissipation[w]{}$,

-Quantifying $\tauKW$ directly based on the \gls{les} data is challenging since near the wake edges, where both $k_w$ and $\varepsilon_w$ are small, computing $\tauKW = k_w / \varepsilon_w$ is susceptible to numerical errors.
+Quantifying $\tauKW$ directly based on the \gls{les} data is challenging since near the wake edges, where both $k_w$ and $\varepsilon_w$ are small, computing $\tauKW = k_w / \varepsilon_w$ is \tr{subject} to numerical errors.
 Instead, we use the \gls{les} data to estimate $\tau_k$ and $\tau_{k,\infty}$ and assess which one is more representative of $\tauKW$ at different locations.
-Figure~\ref{fig:Tau} shows vertical and lateral variations of $\tau_k$ obtained from the \gls{les} data at two different streamwise locations, where $\tau_{k,\infty}$ is also shown as a reference.
-The figure shows that in the lateral direction, the value of $\tau_k$ remains almost constant in the wake and increases to $\tau_{k,\infty}$ outside the wake.
+Figure~\ref{fig:Tau} shows vertical and lateral variations of $\tau_k$ obtained from the \gls{les} data at two different streamwise locations, where $\tau_{k,\infty}$ is also shown as a reference. \tr{Additional results are presented in Appendix}~\cref{app:TauEvolution}\tr{, where the evolution of $\tau_{k,\infty}$ is presented along lateral and vertical profiles across a range of thrust coefficients and streamwise distances.} Figure \ref{fig:Tau} shows that in the lateral direction, the value of $\tau_k$ remains almost constant in the wake and increases to $\tau_{k,\infty}$ outside the wake. \tr{